rust-lang-ua/rustbook_ukrainian/second-edition/src/ch02-00-guessing-game-tutorial.md

 `Ordering::Less`.
 So it ignores the code in that arm and moves to the next arm.
 The next arm’s pattern, `Ordering::Greater`, *does* match `Ordering::Greater`!
-The associated code in that arm will execute and print `Too big!` to the screen.
+The associated code in that arm will execute and print `Забагато!` to the screen.
 The `match` expression ends because it has no need to look at the last arm in this particular scenario.

 However, the code in Listing 2-4 won’t compile yet.
 Let’s try it: